vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 > 📘 Follow Along
 > To run this experiment, you first need to download our 2D image dataset called `worldimages`.
 You can find instructions for this [here](https://thousandbrainsproject.readme.io/docs/benchmark-experiments#monty-meets-world).
 >
 > You will also need to [download the pre-trained models](https://thousandbrainsproject.readme.io/docs/getting-started#42-download-pretrained-models).
-Alternatively, you can run pretraining yourself by running `python benchmarks/run.py -e only_surf_agent_training_numenta_lab_obj`.
-Running pretraining requires the Habitat simulator and [downloading the `numenta_lab` 3D mesh dataset](https://thousandbrainsproject.readme.io/docs/benchmark-experiments#monty-meets-world).
+Alternatively, you can run pre-training yourself by running `python benchmarks/run.py -e only_surf_agent_training_numenta_lab_obj`.
+Running pre-training requires the Habitat simulator and [downloading the `numenta_lab` 3D mesh dataset](https://thousandbrainsproject.readme.io/docs/benchmark-experiments#monty-meets-world).

  Analogous to the previous tutorials, you can copy the config above into the `benchmarks/configs/my_experiments.py` file.
 You must also add `monty_meets_world_2dimage_inference: dict` to the `MyExperiments` class in `benchmarks/configs/names.py`.
 Finally, you will need to add the following imports at the top of the `my_experiments.py` file:
 ```